IBM-Bluemix-Docs/ComposeForElasticsearch/dashboard-overview.md

 ### Usage

 The size of your database and the amount of storage provided by your service plan.

-## Current Jobs

-Making administrative changes to your service (such as scaling, or taking a manual backup) starts a job.
-While a job is running, the _Current Jobs_ panel appears on the _Overview_ page, showing the job name and a progress bar.
-When the job is complete, the _Current Jobs_ panel no longer appears on the _Overview_ page.

 ## Connection Strings